Frequently asked questions

 There's a ARRAffinity cookie on my site which is not sent over HTTPS, is this a security risk?

 No this is not a security risk.
 This cookie is set by the load balancer (LB) and only used by the LB to track which server your site is on.
-It is set by the software we use (Azure Pack) and only useful when your website is being scaled to multiple servers.
+ARRAffinity cookie is a built-in feature of Azure App Service and only useful when your website is being scaled to multiple servers.
 In Umbraco Cloud we cannot scale your site to multiple servers so the cookie is effectively unused.

 You can learn much more about this in our Security section.